wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

 The most important information for us is the `status`.
-Above it states that it is `completed` and we can see that it also contains information about the `output_file_id` - a file with all results.
+Above, it states that it is `completed`, and we can see that it also contains information about the `output_file_id` - a file with all results.

 Before completing it a batch may have various statuses, all of them are listed [here](https://platform.openai.com/docs/guides/batch#4-check-the-status-of-a-batch).
 Most likely you will see one of these:

 * `in_progress` - batch is running,
 * `finalizing` - all requests have been executed and the results are being prepared,